What Is C1 English Level? Skills, Grammar and How to Reach It

 C1 Grammar: What You Must Control

 By C1, you've met every major grammar structure.
-The question is no longer do you know it — it's can you produce it accurately under time pressure.
+The question is no longer do you know it but can you produce it accurately under time pressure.

 | Grammar area | What C1 requires | Example |